-However, anything below 60% is not good for your Monstera Adansonii since they thrive in areas with high humidity in the jungles and rainforests of planet earth.
+However, anything below 60% is not good for your Monstera Adansonii since they thrive in areas with high humidity in the jungles and rainforests of planet Earth.

-Low humidity levels mean the transpiration rate will increase, which will cause your plant to lose more water and will lead to wilting leaveson your Monstera Adansonii.
+Low humidity levels mean the transpiration rate will increase, which will cause your plant to lose more water and will lead to wilting leaves on your Monstera adansonii.

-A few bugs would not be an issue for Monstera Adansonii, but large numbers of these pests will lead to wilting leaves or worse as they can bring an early end for your plant.
+A few bugs would not be an issue for Monstera Adansonii, but large numbers of these pests will lead to wilting leaves or worse, as they can bring an early end for your plant.

-Diseases can cause your Monstera Adansonii plant to wilt in two ways.
+Diseases can cause your Monstera adansonii plant to wilt in two ways.
 The first way is by impacting the health and normal functions of the roots.

 The second way is by affecting the flow of water and nutrients through the xylem tissue.
 This results in the loss of turgor pressure in your Monstera Adansonii and causes it to wilt.

-Solutions for a Wilting Monstera Adansonii
+Solutions for a Wilting Monstera adansonii

-Provide Proper Amount of Water
+Provide a Proper Amount of Water

-You simply need to check the soil.
+You need to check the soil.
 If the top layer of the soil has become completely dry, then this shows your plant is underwatered.

-You may also see that your leaves have started to have brown crispy edges or brown tips.
+You may also see that your leaves have started to have crispy brown edges or brown tips.

 However, saving an overwatered plant is a more difficult task.
 This is because overwatering directly affects the root.